-Join us to explore genealogy with expert Pamela Vittorio.
-Bring a laptop or tablet for best results.
+Join us to explore genealogy with expert Pamela Vittorio. for this virtual workshop.
 Registration is required.
 Erie Canal Museum Members can contact outreach@eriecanalmuseum.org for a discount code.

 This workshop focuses on immigration from 1820 to 1900.
 We will take a close look at various types of records that could help you determine your ancestors' homelands, such as England, Germany, Ireland, Italy, Poland, Norway & Sweden, and Switzerland.
 What can you do to trace your family if there is no passenger manifest?
 Sometimes lesser-used sources might shed light on a person's origins, or give you clues to determine a family's original city, region, county, or province.